Calima

 We are going to talk about the main phenomena that are similar to haze and that are often confused with high frequency.
 The first phenomenon is fog.
 The fog takes place by a condensation of water particles in the environment due to the low temperatures.
 This literal cloud formation at surface level can cause various impacts on driving due to reduced visibility.
 However, It does not cause any effect on health if you are walking in fog.
 Simply, the humidity in the environment is higher.

-The same goes for haze.
-This phenomenon is nothing more than a fog with another percentage of water saturation and that it usually has in coastal environments.
-In this case, the danger is more focused for driving on the coastline and surroundings or rather on the coast in navigation.
-Again, we did not find any negative effects on the health of people walking along a misty boardwalk.
+The same thing happens with haze.
+This phenomenon is nothing more than fog with a different percentage of water saturation, and it usually occurs in coastal environments.
+In this case, The danger is more concentrated for driving along the coast and its surroundings, or rather within the coast when sailing.
+Again, we did not find any negative effects on the health of people walking along a foggy boardwalk.

-The difference between haze and the other phenomena with which it is often confused are due to the composition of the particles that reduce visibility.
-While in mist and fog they are condensed water particles forming clouds, in haze they are specks of dust, sand, ash and even clay.
+The difference between calima and other phenomena with which it is often confused lies in the composition of the particles that reduce visibility.
+While in mist and fog they are condensed water particles forming clouds, in calima they are specks of dust, sand, ash, and even clay.
+Furthermore, the calima phenomenon can be related to episodes of calima and atmospheric phenomena specific ones that impact health.

 Types of haze